Stacktical/stacktical.github.io/_posts/2019-11-25-dsla-protocol-weekly-status-update-november-18-november-24.md

 #### Distribution

 * Winning a prize at the #InnovationOutremer competition has unlocked a series of distribution and partnership opportunities that we've started exploring.

-We're hoping to make corresponding announcements soon.
+This story is developing and will be share in a dedicated blog post here.

 ### <i class="fas fa-chart-line"></i> Finance